Last Updated on

-No other place in the world has a more historical sound to its name as the city of Babylon in Iraq.
+No other place in the world has a more historical sound to its name as the ancient city of Babylon in Iraq.

 *Update, Babylon was finally added to the UNESCO World Heritage list 5th July 2019.

-It was one of the most important kingdoms that the world has ever seen, and the place where Alexander The Great passed away aged 32 years old
+It was one of the most important kingdoms that the world has ever seen, and the place where Alexander The Great passed away aged 32 years old.

-Short History Lesson About Babylon.
+Short History Lesson About Ancient Babylon.

 The history of Babylon goes back almost 4000 years.
 Starting from the Bronze Age when the area was occupied by tribes known as the Amorites.

-Babylon developed into a minor city-state, but it was not before under the sixth king Hammurabi 1792 BC to 1750BC.
+The ancient city then developed into a minor city-state, but it was not before under the sixth king Hammurabi 1792 BC to 1750BC.

 King Hammurabi most famous for making the world´s first written law “the code of Hammurabi” the original tablets are now on display in the Louvre Museum in Paris.

 King Hammurabi also conquered all of the cities including the famous city of “Ur” and all other city-states in the southern Mesopotamia.
 He combined them into one kingdom and ruled from Babylon.
 The group of cities was known as Babylonia.